From Engineering Dreams to Sustainable Enterprise

 The Birth Of Duro Green

-On 22 March 2019, Duro Green was incorporated with a bold mission: to create structured, decentralised, and scalable solutions for wet waste, a problem that few dared to tackle.
+On 22 March 2019, Duro Green was incorporated with a bold mission: to create structured, decentralized, and scalable solutions for wet waste management, a problem that few dared to tackle.

 Most players in the waste industry focus on dry waste like plastic, paper, and metals, because these materials hold resale value and can be stored for longer periods.
 Wet waste, by contrast, offers very little economic return.
 It is perishable, dirty, and time-sensitive, requiring immediate collection and processing.
 These operational challenges are the primary reason why many companies stay away from it.